johnwcallahan/markdown-previewer/README.md

 # markdown-previewer

 A lightweight, side-by-side previewer for markdown text.
-Type markdown in the textarea on the left, see the result on the right as you type.
+Type markdown in the textarea on the left, see the result on the right in real time.

 Built with React and [marked](https://github.com/chjj/marked).